slimrealm/solana-counter/README.md

 anchor build
 anchor keys sync
 ```
-Replace all 3 remaining instances of "xYJyHeGqUt4FRvt3YHUwyZHjrWyF6G2ZSGKy8eJ4kZr" with the newly generated ID in your lib.rs:
+Replace the 2 instances of "xYJyHeGqUt4FRvt3YHUwyZHjrWyF6G2ZSGKy8eJ4kZr" in /counter-frontend/src/anchor/idl.ts with the newly generated ID in your /counter-anchor/programs/counter/src/lib.rs.
-from this line:  ```declare_id!("<YourProgramIdHere>");```
+(from this line:  ```declare_id!("<YourProgramIdHere>");``` )
-(1 instance in:  /counter-anchor/Anchor.toml)
-(2 instances in:  /counter-frontend/src/anchor/idl.ts)

 Then:
 ```